Neurological Vision Service

 - intervention within the hospital, rehabilitation centre, on-site clinic or home environment

-- assessment of vision loss and how residual vision is being utilized using portable field testing equipment.
+- assessment of vision loss and how residual vision is being utilised using portable field testing equipment

 - assessment and training by a Low Vision Specialist